sahadnk72/sahadnk72.github.io/_posts/2016-02-20-business-manager.md

 2. Go to Business settings --> People.

-3. Edit the email address of say,admin to any address.
+3. Edit the email address of say, admin to any address.

 4.Capture the request using any intercepting proxy and edit the value of parameter `email` to the target business' email and edit the value of parameter `pending_email` to attacker's own email address.